Improved time-translationally invariant tensor network influence functional method for Anderson impurity problems: Background

-which determines all the effects of $\Hhyb$ and $\Hbath$ on the impurity dynamics.
+which fully characterizes the influence of $\Hhyb$ and $\Hbath$ on the impurity dynamics.

-The linear coupling form of $\Hhyb$ (more precisely, linear in terms of the bath creation and annihilation operators) and the noninteracting form of $\Hbath$ ensure that the bath degrees of freedom can be analytically integrated out in the path integral (PI), leading to a PI for the impurity partition function $\Zimp$ that contains only the impurity degrees of freedom on the time axis.
-For imaginary- and real-time evolution, the impurity partition functions are defined as $\Zimp(\beta) = \Tr e^{-\beta\Hop}/\Tr\rhoop^{\rm th}_{\rm bath}$ and $\Zimp(t) = \Tr\rhoop(t)/\Tr\rhoop^{\rm th}_{\rm bath}$ respectively, where $\beta$ is the inverse temperature, $\rhoop^{\rm th}_{\rm bath}$ denotes the thermal state of the bath, $\rhoop(t)$ denotes the total state at time $t$.
-In the following, we will illustrate the PI formalism for the case of imaginary-time evolution, and briefly mention the corresponding results for real-time evolution when necessary.
-For more detailed derivations and expressions on different contours one could refer to Refs.~\cite{XuChen2024,Chen2025}.
+The linear structure of $\Hhyb$ (more precisely, its linearity in the bath creation and annihilation operators), together with the non-interacting form of $\Hbath$, ensures that the bath degrees of freedom can be analytically integrated out in the total path integral, leading to a reduced path integral for the impurity partition function $\Zimp$ that involving only the impurity degrees of freedom along the time axis.
+For imaginary- and real-time evolution, the impurity partition functions are defined as $\Zimp(\beta) = \Tr e^{-\beta\Hop}/\Tr\rhoop^{\rm th}_{\rm bath}$ and $\Zimp(t) = \Tr\rhoop(t)/\Tr\rhoop^{\rm th}_{\rm bath}$, respectively.
+Here $\beta$ denotes the inverse temperature, $\rhoop^{\rm th}_{\rm bath} = e^{-\beta\Hbath}$ is the thermal state of the bath, and $\rhoop(t)$ is the total density matrix at time $t$.
+In the following, we focus on the imaginary-time path integral formalism and briefly comment on the corresponding real-time formulation when necessary.
+For more detailed derivations and explicit expressions on different contours, we refer the reader to Refs.~\cite{XuChen2024,Chen2025}.

 The impurity partition function of the AIM for imaginary-time evolution can be written as: